-On October 21, 1999, the Acquisition and Restoration Council (ARC) added 598 acres to the project boundary as essential parcels.
+On October 21, 1999, the Acquisition and Restoration Council added 598 acres to the project boundary as essential parcels.

-On August 22, 2000, ARC added 1,920 acres to the project boundary.
+On August 22, 2000, the Acquisition and Restoration Council added 1,920 acres to the project boundary.

-On February 11, 2005, ARC approved adding 304 acres in 16 parcels (Kitching Creek Addition) to the boundaries of the project.
+On February 11, 2005, the Acquisition and Restoration Council added 304 acres in 16 parcels (Kitching Creek Addition) to the project boundary.

-On December 8, 2006, ARC approved moving the project from Group B to Group A of the Florida Forever Priority List.
+On December 8, 2006, the Acquisition and Restoration Council moved the project from Group B to Group A of the Florida Forever Priority List.

-On July 16, 2008, Martin County acquired the Canopus property (5.75 acres) for access to Kitching Creek.
+On July 16, 2008, Martin County acquired the Canopus property (5.75 acres).